 A few days ago I woke up with a pretty good case of neck pain.
 Obviously I had slept some way that left me with a sore and stiff neck.
-I wasn’t concerned too much because that’s what I do, fix body issues like that.
-Well was I in for a surprise.
+I wasn’t too concerned because that’s what I do, fix body issues like that.
+Well was I in for a surprise!
 Here’s what happened.

 Almost no change at all.

 I was really surprised.
 So, I got up, took care of some things then worked on it again a little later.
 Then some more later.
 And some more.

 Finally!
 After a couple of days of working on it and remembering a couple of simple therapies I got everything feeling right.
 Here’s what I learned, or at least relearned.

 Healers of all types are their own worst diagnosticians.
 I knew this from earlier experience, just had to learn it again.
 If I had a client with the same issues that I had, they would have been completely out of pain within an hour, no problem.

 The problem with working on myself is that somehow I forget the most simple things.
 Focusing on a client I can quickly and easily allow the answers to show themselves.
 I guess I get in my own way sometimes.
 At least I was able to work on all the right things, it just took longer.
 And, got a good article for you out of it too!

 The particulars of what were needed to get rid of my neck pain are really the basics of what I would do for most any sore neck.
 They are not in any particular order at all.
 For example, the adjustment is almost always last, but there have been exceptions, at least in my experience.
 Normally I let the body tell me what to do and when by using muscle testing.

 Most of the time an adjustment will be needed.
 Not always, but often enough that I consider it essential as long as it can be tolerated (I ALWAYS muscle test for tolerance to a treatment).
 Also, the neck is usually very easy to gently self adjust.
 Often there can be instant neck pain relief even if there are some minor misalignments.
 You can learn to adjust yourself with Self Adjusting Technique.